mikezaschka/cds-dbm/readme.md

 Executes the defined cds build tasks, either in a .cdsrc or in the package json. `cds-dbm` comes with a pre-baked build task, to deploy the data model to a PostgreSQL database on SAP Cloud Platform.

-TODO: Insert link to SAP Community blogpost, when available

 Example configuration:

 ```json